Skip to main content

 Fellow Stagg EKG Electric Kettle

 “The Fellow Stagg EKG Electric Kettle looks as good as it pours.
 It comes in a variety of colors and finishes making it the perfect gift for the design-conscious coffee lover in your life.
-And, as of 2022, there is now a pro and studio version.” —Katie, Western coffee manager
+You can get the regular Stagg and save a little, or get the Pro for some additional features.”—Katie, Western coffee manager

 Coffee Brewers